 Specially vs especially

-Here's why: although both specially and especially mean 'particularly', there are a couple of differences you should know about:
+Here's why: although both specially and especially mean 'particularly', there are a few differences you should know:

 Notice the following formal and informal sentences:

-The boss said to his employee: "You guys are my specially-selected, hand-picked group!"
+The boss says to his employees: "You guys are my specially-selected, hand-picked group!"

 A formal acceptance speech: "I am especially grateful to my parents for their support and help."

 2. We often use especially when we are referring to something that is exceptional and unusual.

 Consider this example:

 This means that his knowledge about IELTS is better than most other people.